billthefarmer/gpdf/README.md

 You can do test runs with only a few positions filled in to see what it looks like.
 Individuals with two zeros for the position won't appear.

-The allged.ged file does not contain the `GIVN` and `SURN` fields, so I have used the `NAME` field to produce useable output.
-This has the surname in slashes, as above.
-When these fields are present the names will appear with the surname in bold:

-  John **Doe**